 Ahmadi et al. (2011) examined 809 fish, identified as A. bipunctatus (= A. tabarestanensis here and below) from the Talar River and its tributary the Keselian (= Kaslian) River and found 13 morphometric and seven meristic character differences.
 Fish identified as A. eichwaldii (= A. tabarestanensis here and below) from the Tilabad and Shirabad streams of Golestan showed low genetic differentiation between populations based on six microsatellite loci and most variation (99%) was within populations (Jahangiri, 2013; Jahangiri et al., 2013) but a population in the Kaboodval stream was separable (Jahangiri et al., 2014).
 Azizi et al. (2015, 2018) found moderate overlap in morphometry between populations identified as Alburnoides sp. (= A. tabarestanensis) above and below the Shahid Rajaei Dam on the Tajan River but suggested the two populations (50 fish each examined) were distinct through isolation.
-Eight of 53 morphometric characters and six of 16 meristic characters separated the fish in a principal components analysis.
-Ghojoghi et al. (2019) examined 95 fish from the Tilabad, Yelcheshmeh, Zarrin Gol and Zav rivers for 36 morphometry.
+Eight of 53 morphometric characters and six of 16 meristic characters separated the fish in a principal components analysis and 93% morphometric and 78% meristic characters in a detrended fluctuation analysis.
+Ghojoghi et al. (2019) examined 95 fish from the Tilabad, Yelcheshmeh, Zarrin Gol and Zav rivers for 36 morphometric and nine meristic characters and were able to distinguish the populations on morphometry.